About the Library

 The indexing of this collection was made possible through contributions from the Waterways Journal, the J. Mack Gamble Fund, and the National Waterways Foundation.

-An on-line index to articles from The Waterways Journal is available for the years 1891- 1916.
-In addition, the 1950s are currently being indexed, and articles from this time period may be found in the index.
-More information about obtaining isues and articles.
+An on-line index to articles from The Waterways Journal is available for the years 1891- 1916, 1951-53, and 1980.
+Some years are currently being indexed and will be made available as they are processed.

 Database of the Editorial Research Files of The Waterways Journal Research Files